- Residence Hall Living

-All beds in all halls (Walsh Hall will have wooden bed frames in Fall 2014) have wooden bed frames that adjust to various heights, including loft height.
-Walsh Hall rooms currently have metal bed frames which require students to rent a loft if they want to elevate their bed.
-Metal bed frames ends are 27" high and there is 11" from the floor to the bottom of the mattress.
+All beds in all halls have wooden bed frames that adjust to various heights, including loft height.
+Beds may also be bunked.
 All mattresses in all halls are 36" wide and 80" long which is considered an extra-long twin.

 Are refrigerators available for rent?

 Yes, refrigerators (3.3 cubic feet in size) are available for rent to UND residence hall students.
 Rental rates are $50 for the academic year or $25 per semester.
 Refrigerators can be picked up at the Johnstone or Wilkerson complex service center when students move in.
 Students may also bring their own refrigerator, up to 5 cubic feet in size.